 The Sultan Abdul Halim Muadzam Shah Bridge or Penang Second Bridge is a dual carriageway toll bridge connecting Batu Maung on Penang Island with Bandar Cassia (Batu Kawan) in Seberang Perai.

-This 24 km-long bridge with length over water at 16.9 km is the longest bridge in Malaysia and the longest in Southeast Asia.
+This 24 km-long bridge with a length over water of 16.9 km is the longest bridge in Malaysia and the longest in Southeast Asia.

 China Harbour Engineering Co Ltd (CHEC), a main contractor for the second bridge was expected to start work on the second Penang bridge in November 2007 and complete the project in 2011, but the completion date was then postponed to May 2012, and later to February 2014.
 Construction only started in November 2008.

 To reduce the cost of construction, its design was then modified to resemble the first cable-stayed Penang Bridge.
 The bridge was officially opened on 1 March 2014 at 20:30 MST and was named after the fourteen Yang di-Pertuan Agong, Tuanku Abdul Halim Muadzam Shah of Kedah and was assigned with the route number E28.

 Motorists who are in need of assistance can call the Penang Bridge HOTLINE at 1300-1300-13.